google-research/pactran_metrics/README.md

   - Scipy
   - Scikit-learn

-Run the following scripts in the parent dir of `pactrain_metrics`
+Run the following scripts in the parent dir of `pactran_metrics`

 - For penultimate layer feature prediction, run
 ```